mongodb/docs/source/administration/monitoring.rst

 For active deployments, the above query might return an useful result set.
-The balancing process, which originates on a randomly selected ``mongos``, takes a special "balancer" lock that prevents other balancing activity from transpiring.
+The balancing process, which originates on a randomly selected :option:`mongos`, takes a special "balancer" lock that prevents other balancing activity from transpiring.
 Use the following command, also to the ``config`` database, to check the status of the "balancer" lock. ::

      db.locks.find( { _id : "balancer" } )

-Ensure that this lock is being used and hasn't become stale.
+If this lock exists, make sure that the balancer process is actively using this lock.

 TODO figure out how to move forward with this.